 The workshop is a ten day course, held from Monday to Friday, from 9:00 am to 5:00 pm, that covers the following subjects:

 Fundamentals of Molecular Evolution

 These lectures cover a variety of topics essential to understanding the nature of heritable information.
-Major themes include genetic variation, the Hardy-Weinburg principle, and the four major influences that drive evolution – drift, mutation, migration, and selection.
+Major themes include genetic variation, the Hardy-Weinberg principle, and the four major influences that drive evolution – drift, mutation, migration, and selection.
 This is a necessary primer for participants that have not previously taken a genetics course or are in need of a refresher course in molecular evolution.

 Beginner ‘Omics and Bioinformatics